Chef Nicola Berotolotti from Nic’s New York Pizza in Hialeah is the real deal.

 The Meatballs are a tri-bend (Beef, Pork, and Veal) served in a party pack of four with a scoop of ricotta and some parm cheese.
 These Meatballs are incredible, and I still think I might be underselling them.

-I had skipped out on ordering a full pie and went for their house specialty, the 2 ft. slice.
+I had skipped out on ordering a full pie and went for their house specialty, the two-foot slice.
 This thing is massive, and I should have expected that given the name.
 Sometimes these over the top creations are nowhere near as good as they look.
 This is one case where it’s just as good, if not better.
 It’s a great New York-style slice, be it gigantic or not.

 So as he sits there downing the Meatballs, I ask him to close his eyes so he’ll be surprised.
-Below, you can not only find a picture of his reaction to the 2 ft.
-Pepperoni Slice but the video of him eating it like a pro.

 We were able to sneak in a few bites of the Nutella Tiramisu which, finally did us in.
 I highly suggest that you leave some space for it.